brandib222/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
     The DOM is the Document Object Model.
-It is a tree made of node elements that reflect the structure of the HTML.
+It is a tree made of node elements that reflects the structure of the HTML.
 2. What is an event?
     An event is a trigger that happens on the page and be tracked, such as a click, scroll, or page load.
 3. What is an event listener?